Jamaican fruit bat: Mortality

-Behavior and life history
+Behavior

 When in their roosts, the Jamaican fruit bat has a reproductive system known as "resource defensive polygyny".
 That is, males will claim an area as a territory and females select the best territories to roost and mate in.
 Subadult males may remain in their natal roosts while females may leave to gather with other females elsewhere.
 In caves where there are enough roosting sites, there is some "female defensive polygyny".
 Here, harem males actively defend females during the breeding seasons and will attack satellite males that roost in the walls and ceilings of caves.
 However, they tolerate males who are subordinate to them in their harems.
 Satellite males are more common in large groups than smaller groups and dominant and subordinate males will cooperate to defend harem females.
 In large groups, dominant males may be the fathers of the subordinates.

 When bats going on foraging trips, it is the dominant males that are the first to leave to the roosting sites and the last to return.
 At dusk, males spend much time flying near the tree roosts displacing any intruders.
 Jamaican fruit bats are most active at midnight; following that, activity begins to die down.

+When captured, a Jamaican fruit bat will warn conspecifics with a distress call made of a long series of pulses typically lasting 15 kHz.
+The Jamaican fruit bat will also react to the distress calls of other species and to their own recorded calls.
+The fruit bat is considered a whisper bat and makes three low-intensity FM pulses during flight and when resting.